ayushi-garg/project0/README.md

 3. Later you can enhance this grid to display check box against each record ,to give user a selection option to select a particular record.

-4. Write a program to print all the HTML elements( like <p> ,<html>,<body>) used of web page.
+4. Write a program to print all the HTML elements used of web page.
 You can create a single web page and using java script ,you should print these elements .

 5. Write a program to display a eclipse image and print the position of cursor.
 Position of cursor is shown at the upper left corner with tag element.